-Best Book Writing Software: Grammarly Versus Hemingway - The Write Practice
+Grammarly Vs. Hemingway: A Professional Writer's Review

 Evaluate the Suggestions

 As I tell my students, don’t just accept all the suggestions.
 Look at them.
 Read the examples and evaluate if the suggestion is correct for the context.
-If it is, you can click on the green correction, and it will make the change.
+If the suggestion is correct or what you intended, you can click on the green correction, and it will make the change.
 If not, click “ignore.”

 Notice how it suggests “clutches” for “clutch.”
-I would need to change it to the past tense “clutched” to be in line with the rest of my story.
+I would need to change it to the past tense “clutched” to remain in past tense with the rest of my story.

 Level Up to Learn

-If you upgrade to premium, Grammarly offers a range of additional features like sentence structure, style, and vocabulary enhancement.
-The paid version is most affordable at the yearly level for $139 (which is far more than any of my students can afford).
-Here are the additional features, including a handy report feature.
+If you upgrade to Grammarly premium, it offers a range of additional features like sentence structure, style, and vocabulary enhancement.
+The paid version is most affordable at the yearly level for $144 (which is far more than most of my students can afford or are willing to spend).

+But in case you are curious, Hhere are the additional features, including a handy report feature.

 .